3M Earplug Lawsuit Update and Hearing Loss Settlement Info

 Following the controversial allegations raised in the U.S. Department of Justice investigation, a number of 3M earplug class action lawsuits and individual hearing loss lawsuits were filed throughout federal courts by former and active military service members.

 By May 2021, more than 600 cases had been filed in U.S. District Courts nationwide, which prompted the U.S. Judicial Panel on Multidistrict Litigation to establish coordinated pretrial proceedings in the federal court system.
-All 3M earplug claims have been centralized before U.S. District Judge Casey Rodgers in the Northern District of Florida for common discovery and pretrial proceedings, where the litigation has been managed in a manner similar to a 3M earplug class action lawsuit.
-However, each claim remains an individual lawsuit, where plaintiffs must established that their hearing loss was caused by the 3M earplug.
+All 3M earplug claims were centralized before U.S. District Judge Casey Rodgers in the Northern District of Florida for common discovery and pretrial proceedings, where the litigation has been managed in a manner similar to a 3M earplug class action lawsuit.
+However, each claim remained an individual lawsuit, where plaintiffs established that their hearing loss was caused by the 3M earplug.

 3M Earplug Lawsuit Payout Amounts Awarded by Juries